Kometa-Team/Kometa/docs/config/paths.md

 Each [`metadata_path`](libraries.md#metadata-path),  [`overlay_path`](libraries.md#overlay-path), or [`playlist_files`](libraries.md#metadata-path) can be scheduled by adding the `schedule` attribute to the dictionary defining the file.

-Below is an example of a scheduled Metadata File, Overlay File, and Playlist File:
+Below is an example of a scheduled Metadata File and Playlist File:

 ```yaml
 libraries: